jakaria-istauk/react-recipe-app/README.md

 # Recipe App

 The Recipe App is a web application that allows users to browse, search, and discover a wide variety of food recipes.
 Whether you're a seasoned chef or a beginner in the kitchen, this app provides an easy way to find and prepare delicious meals.
+This App is handle from wordpress api which is handle by [wp-recipe-api](https://github.com/jakaria-istauk/wp-recipe-api) plugin.

 ## Features